phopley/thunderborg/README.md

 * `~i_param`: The PID I parameter. can be configured dynamically.
 Default = 0.9
 * `~d_param`: The PID D parameter. can be configured dynamically.
 Default = 0.006

+## License
+Software source and object files are licensed under the Apache License, Version 2.0.
+See the License for the specific language governing permissions and limitations under the License.
+The redistributed and or modified ThunderBorg.py file is not covered by this license.